luk400/vim-jukit/README.md

 * ImageMagick for displaying plots in the terminal (install using `sudo apt-get install imagemagick`)
 * vim with python3 support
 * vim with '+clipboard' to access the system clipboard (check with `:echo has("clipboard")` in vim)
+* Neovim users: if you're using neovim, you will additionally have to launch kitty with the ``--listen-on`` option ([see here for more information](https://sw.kovidgoyal.net/kitty/invocation.html)).
+Furthermore, if you want to have multiple, different kitty instances running Neovim and sending code to split windows, different addresses will need to be specified in the ``listen-on`` option.
+One possible way to do this is by always launching kitty with a command like ``kitty --listen-on=unix:@"$(date +%s%N)"``, which will make sure different kitty instances are launched with different, abstract sockets to listen on.

 ## Installation